Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 - Limit: STR /50, max 2

 #### -=[ Quick Draw ]=-
-The speed of your Draw Weapon is reduced by 1 per rank, to a minimum of 0.
+The base Speed of your Draw Weapon is reduced by 1 per rank, to a minimum of 0.

 - Base Cost: 7
 - Scale: 1